-Occupational therapy can help you adapt to physical or cognitive challenges with daily life such as bathing, dressing, work and chores, or sports and hobbies.
+Occupational therapy can help you adapt to physical or cognitive challenges with daily life such as:

 You may see an occupational therapist when you have problems with physical, mental or emotional functions.
 You can receive care if you are in the hospital or our clinic as an outpatient.